Are physician surveys worth it for oncologists?

 Apart from the financial benefit of taking physician surveys, your contribution provides a lasting benefit of having your expert opinion help change the direction of medicine.
 This is an important reason why many oncologists are so willing to provide feedback.

 Physician surveys provide benefits to patients and oncologists.
-When you express your specialist opinions on physician surveys, you could influence the decisions of health regulators and policymakers.
-Also, pharmaceutical and medical equipment companies update their medical products using your expert recommendations.
+When you express your specialist opinions on physician surveys, you influence the decisions of health regulators and policymakers.
+Also, pharmaceutical and medical equipment companies improve their medical products using your expert recommendations.

 Footnotes